|Divorce and Committed Relationship Break-ups||

 This topic is written as a general help and does not replace the potential need of medical or physiological assistance.
 It was written because there is so much bad information circulating that has hurt rather than helped people.

-But there are more references and allowance in getting a Divorce.
+But there are more Scriptural references to allow getting a Divorce and breaking up a Relationship.
 In one great article from the Christian Research website, there are four purposes of Marriage:

 "When we understand marriage as a covenant it follows that violations of any one of its four covenant purposes could constitute grounds for divorce.
 Adultery and willful desertion are obvious and potentially irreparable violations of covenant love.
 It would seem that there are other sins against marriage that could rise to the same level of covenant unfaithfulness as adultery and desertion, including physical abuse, refusal to work and support the family, illicit and illegal activities that threaten the safety of the family, refusal to engage in marital sex, refusal to bear or care for children, unrepentant addiction to pornography, alcoholism or drug abuse, forsaking the home for long periods of time unnecessarily, and engagement in occult activities or other spiritual actions harmful to the family.
 It could be argued that these violations of the marriage covenant may constitute biblical grounds for divorce, even though they are not specifically named as such in the New Testament."